dan-v/rattlesnakeos-stack/README.md

 * Software and firmware security updates delivered through built in OTA updater
 * Maintains [verified boot](https://source.android.com/security/verifiedboot/) with a locked bootloader just like official Android but with your own personal signing keys
 * Support for building latest stable Chromium [browser](https://www.chromium.org) and [webview](https://www.chromium.org/developers/how-tos/build-instructions-android-webview)
-* Advanced build customization options
+* Support for custom OS builds

 ## Overview
 The default OS built by this tool, `RattlesnakeOS`, is just stock AOSP and has all the baseline privacy and security features from there.
 Unlike other alternative Android OSes, it aims to keep security on par with stock Android by keeping critical security features like verified boot enabled and ensuring monthly OTA security updates not only update the OS but also the device specific drivers and firmware.